Fraud Blocker

 Will Tylenol Help Prevent a Heart Attack?

-Painkillers have been used in all sorts of situations, including treating the chest pain caused by a heart attack, and Tylenol is one of the most popular options in the US.
-But research has shown that Tylenol, also known as acetaminophen, can actually increase the risk of a heart attack.
+Painkillers have been used in all sorts of situations, including treating chest pain caused by a heart attack (it won’t help), and Tylenol is one of the most popular options in the US.
+But some research has shown that Tylenol, also known as acetaminophen, may actually increase the risk of a heart attack.

-Unfortunately, the truth is that Tylenol and NSAIDs (a class of painkiller), raises the risk of a heart attack, and that’s a big problem in a country with a heart disease epidemic.
+Unfortunately, the truth is that Tylenol will do nothing to prevent or treat a heart attack.
+The same goes for most NSAIDs (a class of painkiller that includes ibuprofen, naproxen, and celecoxib), which may potentially raise the risk of a heart attack – and that’s a big problem in a country with a heart disease epidemic.

 “This increase in risk affects people who already have heart disease and those who don’t.
 However, the risk is greater in those who have heart disease,” says Rekha Mankad, M.D.